Class Documentation

 double Range::getRange(double E);

 where m is a previously instantiated Muon object or E is the muon total energy in MeV, returns the range in g/cm2.
-The former function uses the energy of the muon object m and leaves the energy unchanged, whereas the latter functions accepts an argument of any energy.
+The former function uses the energy of the muon object m and leaves the energy unchanged, whereas the latter functions accepts an argument of any energy, not associated with any Muon object.

 ← Return to Muon Range Library